 Some of the links in the post below are “affiliate links.”
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
-Please check out my disclosure policy for more details.
+Read my disclosure policy for more details.

-1. Basic Life Skills or Practical Life Skills- The Practical Life in a child’s learning is very important.
+Basic Life Skills or Practical Life Skills–The Practical Life in a child’s learning is very important.
 This is to develop in the very young child a strong and realistic sense of independence and self-reliance.
 This skill made me realize that a strong foundation should be mold first in a child’s life in order for them to learn the basic life skills.
-This skill also teaches the child to be successful in their later life.
+Read more about practical life skills here.

 Examples of basic life skills: